Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

 ## Charges for Stopped Instances

 - When a VM is terminated, we do not pay for CPU and memory resources
-- We are charger for attached disks a allocated IP addresses
+- We are charged for attached disks a allocated IP addresses

 ## Compute Options